 The fuchsia comes from wet, mountainous areas, mainly in tropical America.
 Most fuchsias bloom from late spring to first frost (and some bloom even longer), bearing unscented flowers frequented by hummingbirds.
 Popular showy-blossomed fuchsias are forms of F. x hybrida and are discussed under that heading.

-Native to California, Oregon coast.
-Burns in hot sun inland.
-Forms a clump to 1 ft. high and 1 1/2 ft....
+Native to California and the Oregon coast.
+Burns in the hot sun inland.
+Forms a clump to 1 ft. tall an...

 From Chile.
 This is the most common species, with lobed, toothed, somewhat frilled leaf margins.
 Leave...